martinlevesque/local-net-monit/README.md

 ![image](https://github.com/user-attachments/assets/d652efed-701f-4096-9c2f-d0eca359ab04)

 An unverified port (shown in red) can be used to alert you if a new port is unverified and could be a potential security issue.
 You can review it and mark as verified if it's a known port expected to be up.
-A JSON endpoint is exposed `/status` from the service `cmd/localNetMonit` which can be monitored with status checks tool such as uptimerobot or any other similar service.
+A JSON endpoint is exposed `/status` from the service `cmd/localNetMonit` which can be monitored with a status checks tool such as uptimerobot or any other similar service.

 ## Services

 There are 2 services in this repository:

 - `cmd/localNetMonit` - Monitor local ports and public ports, and provide a web interface to visualize ports status.
+You will typically set it up on a home server or any machine on your local network.
 - `cmd/remotePortCheckServer` - A service to check the status of the public ports.
 When public ports monitoring is enabled (see environment variables section), this server is called by the `localNetMonit` service to check the status of the public ports.
 A sample instance is deployed here https://remote-port-checker-server.fly.dev/ (see the `fly.toml` file in the root of the repository).
-This service is need for monitoring public ports as it needs to be deployed externally of your LAN.
+This service is needed for monitoring public ports as it needs to be deployed externally of your LAN.

 ## Installation

 A docker-compose.yml file is provided to run the services.
-You can run the services with the following command to boot up localNetMonit:
+You can run the `localNetMonit` service as follows:

 ```bash
 docker compose up local-net-monit --build -d
 ```

 The default port is 10001.
-Environments variables can be specified in .env, see the section below for the list of environment variables.
+Environments variables can be specified in an .env file, see the section below for the list of environment variables.

 The `remotePortCheckServer` service can be deployed on a cloud provider such as fly.io, see the `fly.toml` file in the root of the repository for an example of how to deploy the service on fly.io, or you can run it locally with the following command: